apheliagames/Entitas-Networking-and-Database-Example/README.md

 2. Uncheck the ClientTest scene and check the TestServer scene and run it
 3. click on the bottom down button "Host"
 4. Start your Client build and connect...
-5. For Database functionality you have to have a running MongoDB server, so if you don't, just uncheck the MongoDB Controller in the TestServer scene and remove the DatabaseSystem from the GameFeature
+5. For Database functionality you have to have a running MongoDB server on Port 3001, so if you don't, just uncheck the MongoDB Controller in the TestServer scene and remove the DatabaseSystem from the GameFeature.
+If your MongoDB server is running on a different port, just edit the port in the MongoDBController